mirror/dd-wrt/src/router/python/Doc/library/asyncio-dev.rst

 Python usually calls :func:`sys.displayhook` on unhandled exceptions.
 If :meth:`Future.set_exception` is called, but the exception is never consumed, :func:`sys.displayhook` is not called.
-Instead, a :ref:`a log is emitted
+Instead, :ref:`a log is emitted
 <asyncio-logger>` when the future is deleted by the garbage collector, with the
 traceback where the exception was raised.